African Teak vs Indian Teak | Which Wood is Better for You?

 Conclusion

-Both African Teak and Indian Teak are species of teak.
-Teak woods are known worldwide for their durability and stability.
+Both African teak and Indian teak are premium hardwoods known worldwide for their durability, stability, and natural resistance to decay.